wesleycamargo/azure-docs.pt-br/articles/hdinsight/hbase/apache-hbase-replication.md

 ## <a name="enable-replication"></a>Habilitar a replicação

 As etapas a seguir mostram como chamar o script de ação de script no Portal do Azure.
-Para obter informações sobre como executar uma ação de script usando o Azure PowerShell e a ferramenta de linha de comando do Azure (CLI do Azure), consulte [Personalizar clusters HDInsight usando a ação de script](../hdinsight-hadoop-customize-cluster-linux.md).
+Para obter informações de como executar uma ação de script usando o Azure PowerShell e a CLI Clássica do Azure, confira [Personalizar clusters do HDInsight usando a ação de script](../hdinsight-hadoop-customize-cluster-linux.md).

 **Para habilitar a replicação de HBase no Portal do Azure**